-The precipitates transferred into a dialysis apparatus were dialyzed against Tris buffer (0.05M, pH 8.5) at a regular interval of 2 h so as to completely remove ammonium sulphate.
-Finally the lipase was assayed in the dialyzate and was further concentrated using freeze-drying technique.
-The concentrated lipase was stored at -20°C until further used.
-The dialyzate was assayed for protein content and lipase activity.
+The precipitates transferred into a dialysis apparatus were dialyzed against Tris buffer (0.05M, pH 8.5) at a regular interval toto to completely remove ammonium sulphate.
+Finally, the lipase was assayed in the dialysate and was further concentrated using the freeze-drying technique.
+The concentrated lipase was stored at -20°C until further use.
+The dialysate was assayed for protein content and lipase activity.